 Joe Fryer officially joined NBC News as a Los Angeles-based correspondent in October 2013.
 Prior to that, he spent a couple months filling in for NBC, producing reports for Nightly News, the Today Show, MSNBC and NBCNews.com.
-While working for the network, Joe has covered a deadline landslide in Washington state, the UC-Santa Barbara shooting spree, destructive wildfires near San Diego, deadly floods in Colorado, Hannah Anderson’s kidnapping and San Diego Mayor Bob Filner’s resignation.
+While working for the network, Joe has covered the deadly Oso landslide, destructive wildfires near San Diego, deadly floods in Colorado, school shootings in California and Washington, Hannah Anderson’s kidnapping and San Diego Mayor Bob Filner’s resignation.
+He has also interviewed several celebrities, including Ringo Starr, Olivia Newton-John, Jay Leno, Michelle Pfeiffer, Jeff Bridges, Blake Shelton, Adam Levine, Olympian Kerri Walsh Jennings and legendary film composer John Williams.

-Before joining NBC, Joe spent three years as a special projects reporter at KING 5 News in Seattle, where he covered some of the Northwest’s most important stories: the Amanda Knox verdict, the historic vote approving same-sex marriage and the Skagit River Bridge collapse.
+Before joining NBC, Joe spent three years as a special projects reporter at KING 5 News in Seattle, where he covered some of the Northwest’s most important stories, including Amanda Knox’s verdict, the historic vote approving same-sex marriage and the Skagit River Bridge collapse.
 Joe traveled to Colorado to examine that state’s well-regulated medical marijuana industry.
 He also visited both Boston and San Francisco to see what Washington can learn from other cities that removed double-decker driving structures along their waterfronts.

 In 2014, Joe was honored with four Regional Emmy awards, including the Emmys for News Writing and General Assignment Reporter.
 “Miles of Thread,” a feature story about women in Washington who made quilts for the victims of the Newtown school shooting, was honored with an Emmy for Serious Feature.